evnik/XcodeRN/Xcode12.5Beta3.md

-# Xcode 12.5 Beta 2 Release Notes
+# Xcode 12.5 Beta 3 Release Notes

 Update your apps to use new features, and test your apps against API changes.

 ## Overview

-Xcode 12.5 Beta 2 includes SDKs for iOS 14.5, iPadOS 14.5, tvOS 14.5, watchOS 7.4, and macOS Big Sur 11.3.
-The Xcode 12.5 Beta 2 release supports on-device debugging for iOS 9 and later, tvOS 9 and later, and watchOS 2 and later.
-Xcode 12.5 Beta 2 requires a Mac running macOS Big Sur 11 or later.
+Xcode 12.5 Beta 3 includes SDKs for iOS 14.5, iPadOS 14.5, tvOS 14.5, watchOS 7.4, and macOS Big Sur 11.3.
+The Xcode 12.5 Beta 3 release supports on-device debugging for iOS 9 and later, tvOS 9 and later, and watchOS 2 and later.
+Xcode 12.5 Beta 3 requires a Mac running macOS Big Sur 11 or later.

+### Code Completion

+#### Resolved Issues

+*   Code completion now returns suggestions more quickly inside large function bodies.
+(58687608)

 ### Debugging